destiny-index/nyaa-transmission/README.md

         -h, --help                Shows this help
     ```

-Example of downloading the anime "Hamefura"
+Example of downloading the anime "Hamefura" from HorribleSubs

 ```
 $ nyaa --provider=HorribleSubs "Hamefura"